fwextensions/quick-score/README.md

 > `quick-score` is a JavaScript string-scoring and fuzzy-matching library based on the Quicksilver algorithm, and is ideal for interactive matching as a user types a query.

-intended for long strings
+QuickScore improves on the original Quicksilver algorithm by tuning the scoring for long strings, such as webpage titles or URLs, so that the order of the search results makes more sense.
+It's used by the [QuicKey extension for Chrome](https://chrome.google.com/webstore/detail/quickey-%E2%80%93-the-quick-tab-s/ldlghkoiihaelfnggonhjnfiabmaficg) to enable users to quickly search through their open tabs.

-return matches in a "sensible" order
+QuickScore is fast, dependency-free, and is only 2.5KB when minified and gzipped.

-2.85KB minified and gzipped
+## Demo

-used by the [QuicKey extension for Chrome](https://chrome.google.com/webstore/detail/quickey-%E2%80%93-the-quick-tab-s/ldlghkoiihaelfnggonhjnfiabmaficg) for quickly searching through the open tabs
+[See QuickScore in action](https://fwextensions.github.io/quick-score-demo/), and compare its results to other scoring and matching libraries.

 ## Install